Food and Beverages

 R&D worthy activity doesn’t only happen in a laboratory.
 From new products and flavours to changes in packaging and machinery, there is constant innovation in the food and beverage sector.
 The fact that only 1% of claims come from the food and beverage sector, highlights that some businesses may not realise the breadth of their R&D activity.

 A food and beverage company may be driven to innovation by consumer trends, such as gluten-free alternatives.
-There are also manufacturing factors that are part of R&D activity, such as having to create more products or products with longer shelf life or trying new materials to reduce costs.
+There are also manufacturing factors that are part of R&D activity, such as having to create more products or those with a longer shelf life, or using new materials to reduce costs.
 Other factors that push food and beverage companies to innovate could be regulatory changes or sustainability factors, where companies may look for greener alternatives or substitutes for ingredients.
 With the consumer needs in the food and beverage sector always changing, there is a high likelihood your business may qualify for R&D tax credit, which can act as a welcome source of extra funds.

 What is R&D tax credit?